As Brexit goes down to the line, EU's Barnier to travel to London

 Face-to-face negotiations will resume shortly after they had to be suspended last week when one of Barnier’s team tested positive for the coronavirus.

-Recounting the contents of a closed-door briefing given by Barnier to national diplomats on the progress of the negotiations, a senior diplomat told Reuters it was “not a particularly bright picture”.
+In a closed-door meeting for national diplomats in Brussels, Barnier said he was not able to say yet whether a new UK trade deal would be ready in time, a source told Reuters.

-The talks are still snagged on three main issues -- fishing, state aid and future dispute resolution -- but neither side has so far shown a willingness to shift enough on them to allow a breakthrough.
+The talks are still snagged on three main issues -- fair competition guarantees, governance and fisheries -- but neither side has so far shown a willingness to shift enough on them to allow a breakthrough.

-Another source said Barnier had told the meeting in Brussels he was not able to say yet whether a new UK trade deal would be ready in time.
+The Barnier presentation did not present “a particularly bright picture” of the talks, the diplomat added.

 A source close to the negotiations said it had been “tough” recently to make progress.